-The first part of the camino is rather difficult as it is a lengthy journey and Somport is located at 1,600 meters above sea level.
+The first part of the Camino is somewhat tricky as it is a lengthy journey and Somport is located at 1,600 meters above sea level.
 The setting is very picturesque, the Pyrenees offer splendid backgrounds.

 Jaca is the largest town you will encounter on the Camino Aragones.
 The Cathedral of San Pedro Apóstol is one of the oldest cathedrals in Spain; its building started around 1070.
 The citadel of Jaca from the 16th century is also worth a visit.